How To Identify Functions On A Graph

 Conclusion

 Mastering the skill of identifying functions on a graph unlocks a deeper understanding of mathematical relationships and their visual representations.
-By internalizing the definition of a function, applying the vertical line test diligently, and familiarizing yourself with common function types, you can confidently navigate the world of graphs and distinguish functions from non-functional relations.
+By internalizing the definition of a function, applying the vertical line test diligently, and familiarizing yourself with common function types, you can confidently handle the world of graphs and distinguish functions from non-functional relations.